drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/history.png){: loading=lazy }
 ### Best Method?

-It is not unusual to see QSAR practitioners simultaneously using several methods, comparing the corresponding models with the statistics associated to them, for purposes of deciding which method is the most suitable for their particular application.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/best-method-9ca7b3de'><i class='fa fa-play' aria-hidden='true'></i></button>It is not unusual to see QSAR practitioners simultaneously using several methods, comparing the corresponding models with the statistics associated to them, for purposes of deciding which method is the most suitable for their particular application.
 An objective comparison among methods is still not possible, in particular because of the stability problem  mentioned previously.
 Many research groups have their favorite method and keep one or two data sets to validate new ones they develop.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.